-What Are the Symptoms of Carcinoma of Unknown Primary Origin?
+What Are the Symptoms of Cancer of Unknown Primary Origin?

-If you have carcinoma of unknown primary origin (CUP), you may have any or all of these symptoms, depending on where in the body the cancer develops.
+If you have cancer of unknown primary origin (CUP), you may have any or all of these symptoms, depending on where in the body the cancer develops.

 Poor appetite or weight loss, fatigue, or weakness.
 All of these symptoms can be signs of something other than cancer.
 Or, they may be signs of cancer that has spread to places such as the bone marrow or digestive tract.